 In this case, you will have to either manually add it back to the network on the printer itself or will have to cable connect it to your computer and then configure it to reconnect to the wireless network.
 Sine printers will even allow you to run the software and connect the printer to the wireless network without having to connect the printer to the computer via cable.
 It basically creates an ad-hoc wireless network between the printer and the computer, thereby not needing a wireless router.

 If you have an HP printer, you can also check out their site which gives extensive details on reconnecting your wireless printer to the network:

 If you have a Lexmark wireless printer, they have this guide online:

-Brother also has a guide, though it’s for the HL-2170W printer.
+Brother also has a generic guide for most of their wireless printers.
 You can probably use it for your printer model also.

 Of course, if you are making sure your wireless printer is connected to the network, make sure your computer is also connected to the network.
 Make sure you can browse the Internet or something like that.